 Reliance Jio Fiber broadband offer: How to register, data plans, set-top-box and more

-Mumbai, Sep 05: Telecom operator Reliance Jio will commercially launch optic fibre-based Jio Fibre broadband service today.
-The telco's fibre broadband service will offer data speeds up to 1 Gbps with multiple freebies for consumers.
+Mumbai, Sep 05: Telecom operator Reliance Jio will commercially launch optic fiber-based Jio Fibre broadband service today.
+The telco's fiber broadband service will offer data speeds up to 1 Gbps with multiple freebies for consumers.

 Reliance Jio announced 'GigaFiber' service at last year's Annual General Meeting (AGM).
 It also began trial runs of Jio Fiber in select cities.